 Amazon Fire TV Stick

-|Controller app||Android, iOS, OS X, Windows, Chrome OS||Android, iOS||Android, iOS (coming soon)|
+|Controller app||Android, iOS, OS X, Windows, Chrome OS||Android, iOS, Windows Phone, BB10||Android, iOS, Windows Phone, BB10||Android, iOS|

 Even though it lets you access the same content, the Chromecast functions nothing like the other two devices.
 It doesn’t have a menu-based user interface, it comes with no remote control, it doesn’t store anything … in fact, in a world of smart devices, the Chromecast is perhaps the dumbest of them all.

 But when it comes to simplicity and ease of use, that’s a very good thing.
 The Chromecast leaves all the smarts to your smartphone, tablet, or computer, simply acting as a conduit through which your TV can access content.
-Find what you want to watch or listen to on your personal device, “cast” it at the Chromecast with the press of a button and, voilà! it’s on your TV.
+Find what you want to watch or listen to on your personal device, “cast” it at the Chromecast with the press of a button and, voilà!
+It’s on your TV.
 It just doesn’t get much simpler than that, which is why the Chromecast takes the top spot here.